codeogabe/blockchain/README.md

 I took advantage of Java Servlets to connect P2P and compete amongst other devices.
 Winners are awarded "crypto" to which they can purchase or exchange images with other devices on a local HTTP interface.
 These transactions were then recorded and hashed into the next block.

-One of the most challenging features was ensuring my blockchain could accept any amount of transactions that were a power of two, while also creating an appropriate merkle root tree.
+One of the most challenging features was ensuring my blockchain could accept any amount of transactions, while also creating an appropriate merkle root tree.
 I managed to successfully accomplish this with the help of logarithmic fuctions, this work can be seen in "Block.Java"